Nelvana: 1980s

 At the beginning of the 1980s, Nelvana chose to co-produce its first feature film, Rock & Rule, over working on Heavy Metal, internationally-produced animated science fiction anthology.
 Rock & Rule was inspired by The Devil and Daniel Mouse, took five years to produce and cost $8 million, using all of the studio's resources.
 The film was released by MGM/UA in 1983 with little promotion in the U.S. and was a financial failure.
 The company survived by working full-time on children's television series.
 These included its first three live-action franchises (The Edison Twins, 20 Minute Workout and Mr. Microchip), the first season of Inspector Gadget with DIC Entertainment, and the pilot episode of The Get Along Gang.

 Early in the decade, the company worked on four television specials based on American Greetings properties.
 They were The Magic of Herself the Elf, based on Mattel's toy line; Strawberry Shortcake: Housewarming Surprise; Strawberry Shortcake and the Baby Without a Name; and Strawberry Shortcake Meets the Berrykins, the last three of which featured the eponymous doll.
 There were two shows made by Nelvana based on the AmToy properties, Madballs and My Pet Monster.

 Despite the successes of their earlier works, perhaps its greatest success at the time came in the form of the Care Bears, thanks to its acquisition of the character rights from American Greetings, the franchise owners.
 In early 1985, the first film based on the toy line turned the company's assets around, grossing US$23 million in the U.S., and another $1.5 million in its native Canada.
 Its tremendous success gave way to two more feature films, A New Generation and Adventure in Wonderland, as well as a television series.

 In the area of science fiction, Nelvana co-produced Droids and Ewoks, two Saturday-morning series based on Star Wars.
 At one point, there was talk of an animated CBS show from the studio, based on the BBC's Doctor Who; the plan never came to fruition, but concept art was created by Ted Bastien.
+The series would have been Nelvana's biggest to date.
+According to Bastien, "it was pulled out from under us" after a British animation studio told the BBC that it could do what Nelvana intended for a much lower price.
+The project did not proceed further, and no pilot was produced.